eva-may-JS/Individual-Full-Stack-Project/README.md

-# Website name
+# Coven Connect

-... is a website which aims to ...
+Coven Connect is a website which aims to ...

 ## UX/UI